NeilAllen/ruby_rails/Understanding-binstubs.md

 RSpec can now be easily ran with just `bin/rspec`.

+<i>Projects that are themselves gems should use a directory other than `bin/`, via a command like `bundle install --binstubs exec`.
+If you check in `bin/rspec` to your gem repo, installing your gem will break the `rspec` command.</i>

 ### Adding project-specific binstubs to PATH

 Assuming the binstubs for a project are in the local `bin/` directory, you can